 SARs.
 The 2005 Plan also permits the grant of SARs.
 A stock appreciation right or SAR generally entitles the holder to receive a payment equal to the excess, if any, of the fair market value of the common stock on the date of exercise over the fair market value of the common stock on the date of grant.
 The amount payable upon the exercise of an SAR may be settled in cash, with shares of common stock or a combination of cash and common stock as the Administrator determines in its discretion.
 SARs may be exercised at such times and subject to such conditions as the Administrator may establish.
-The maximum term of a SAR that is granted in conjunction with an ISO is ten years.
+The maximum term of a SAR will be prescribed by the Administrator, except that the maximum term of a SAR that is granted in conjunction with an ISO is ten years.
 SARs may be granted alone or in conjunction with an option (in which case the exercise of the option reduces the number of shares that remain subject to the SAR and vice versa).
 The 2005 Plan provides that no Participant may be granted SARs in any calendar year and the four preceding calendar years for more than 75,000 shares.